Three Dimensional Z2 Topological Phases enriched by Time-Reversal Symmetry: Summary and Generalization

 \section{Summary and Generalization}

-So far we have constructed four different root phases.
-We can weakly couple these root phases together and construct all the $Z_2^T-$enriched $Z_2$ topological phases.
-For example, phase$-1$ and $2$ in Eq~\ref{transformation} together give us four different combinations and classification $(\mathbb{Z}_2)^2$, and phase-$3$ and $4$ in section III and IV also give us classification $(\mathbb{Z}_2)^2$.
+So far we have constructed three different root phases.
+We can weakly couple these root phases together and construct other $Z_2^T-$enriched $Z_2$ topological phases.
+For example, phase$-1$ and $2$ in Eq~\ref{transformation} together give us four different combinations and classification $(\mathbb{Z}_2)^2$, and phase-$3$ in section III and IV also give us classification $\mathbb{Z}_2$.
 However, in one physical system, $Z_2$ gauge charges should have either $\mathcal{T}^2 = 1$ or $-1$, but {\it not} both, because two $Z_2$ gauge charges together is gauge neutral, thus they should fuse into an ordinary representation of physical symmetry $Z_2^T$.
 If the same $Z_2$ gauge field is coupled to two different gauge charges with $\mathcal{T}^2 = 1$ and $-1$ respectively, then two gauge charges can fuse into a gauge neutral excitation with $\mathcal{T}^2 = -1$, which violates the basic rule.
-Thus eventually the classification for $Z_2^T-$enriched $Z_2$ topological phases with bosonic bulk excitations is $(\mathbb{Z}_2)^2 \oplus (\mathbb{Z}_2)^2$, namely there are in total 8 different phases.
+Thus eventually the classification for $Z_2^T-$enriched $Z_2$ topological phases with bosonic bulk excitations is $(\mathbb{Z}_2)^2 \oplus \mathbb{Z}_2$.